Inbibo/shift_docs/docs/getting_started/basics/batch.md

 result = workflow.execute(workflow_externals)
 ```

 The `result` variable will contain a similarly structured dictionary with the output plug names of the `Output` operator as keys and their content as values.
-If the workflow does not contain an Output node, the result will be `None`, for this reason it is suggested to always set up an `Input` and an `Output` operator in your workflows.
+If the workflow does not contain an Output node, the result will be `None`, for this reason, it is suggested to always set up an `Input` and an `Output` operator in your workflows.

 ### Closing a Workflow